ansible/docsite/user-journeys/ansible-user-journey-maps.md

   Contribute to an Ansible project
 Milestone: Expand Ansible community activities
   Present at a meetup
-  Writes and shares blog post/video etc
+  Write and share blog post/video etc
   Contributes a feature/collection etc to an Ansible project
 Milestone: Become an Ansible community evangelist
   Host Ansible meetups